KatherineMichel/creating-a-steakhouse-website-using-wordpress/notes.md

 The white color theme features a white (#ffffff) navbar and footer.
 Text is gray (#666666), golden-brown (#dd9933) on hover.

+* See Page Template description
+* Homepage header: white (#ffffff) text and separator on quintessential steak dinner photo with photo shopped contrast

 ## Navbar Item Descriptions

 * Home: link to homepage of website